Adamnite/A1/README.md

 - Join the design discussion at our [GitHub forum](https://github.com/Adamnite/A1/discussions)
 - See our [contributing guidelines](CONTRIBUTING.md) for information about the A1 development community
-- We discuss A1 and Adamnite Blockchain on [Discord](https://discord.gg/AxbRrXvS)
+- We discuss A1 and the Adamnite Blockchain on [Discord](https://discord.gg/AxbRrXvS)